STUDY NOW, PAY MAY 2021

 On average, our learners take 9-12 months to secure their diploma, but you have two years to complete the course.
 This is a much faster route to take than studying traditional A Levels, which can take up to one year to achieve.

-On successful completion of the Access to Higher Education Diploma (English Studies), (QAA ref = 40014666), you will receive a Skills & Education Group Access, QAA recognised, Access to Higher Education Diploma at Level 3.
+On successful completion of the Access to Humanities and Social Sciences – English Studies Pathway, (QAA aim code: 40012888), you will receive a Skills & Education Group Access, QAA recognised, Access to Higher Education Diploma at Level 3.
 As part of your programme, you will also receive help as well as guidance on your university application and the research you need to do to get the most out of your diploma.

 An access validating agency with a strong social purpose to recognise achievement, particularly for those who have benefited least from their previous educational experiences, Skills and Education Group Access supports the needs of learners, providers, businesses and communities.